osaxma/mid/README.md

 # `mid` - an API generation tool (WIP)
 > warning: The project is still a work in progress.
 Use cautiously and definitely it is not ready for production.

-`mid` will generate an API server and a client library as well as handling requests and managing the connection between the server and the client.
+`mid` will generate an API server and a client library as well as handling requests and managing the communication between the server and the client.

 `mid` simply works by converting the public methods of a class into endpoints where the class name plus the method compose a route (e.g. `/class_name/method_name`).
-The return type and the parameters of each method are parsed to generate the requests handlers as well as generate the client library.
+The return type and the parameters of each method are parsed to generate the requests handlers internally as well as generate the client library to be directly used by the frontend -- as simple as calling functions.

 In short, all you have to write is the following _(plus the classes implementations, of course)_ in order to generate the API server and client code: